munificent/craftinginterpreters/book/functions.md

 I admit, this seems more grammatically awkward than you'd expect for the incredibly common "zero or more comma-separated things" pattern.
-There are some sophisticated metasyntaxes that handle this better, but in our BNF and many language specs I've seen, it is this cumbersome.
+There are some sophisticated metasyntaxes that handle this better, but in our BNF and in many language specs I've seen, it is this cumbersome.

 Over in our syntax tree generator, we add a <span name="call-ast">new